libraries-fi/kirkanta-api/doc/upgrading.md

 ### Distinction between library consortiums and Finna organisations
 From now on Finna organisations are served from their own endpoint.

-Any consortium that is also a Finna organisation will be available on both endpoints, but the data specific to Finna is available from through `/finna_organisation`.
+Any consortium that is also a Finna organisation will be available on both endpoints, but the additional data specific to Finna is available ONLY through `/finna_organisation`.

 Any Finna organisation that is NOT a library consortium will not be available through `/consortium`.